People most commonly take out a life insurance policy to cover their own life.

 The first question you probably have is, “Why should you buy life insurance on someone else in the first place?”

 The main reason is to help further protect yourself in the event of untimely passing.
-For instance, you can buy life insurance on your spouse to help protect yourself in the event of his/her death.
+For instance, you can buy life insurance on your spouse or ex-spouse to help protect yourself in the event of his/her death.

 Other common examples include: